JudeQuintana/terraform-main/super_router_demo/Readme.md

       - IP Address: 192.168.10.3
     - Select `Run Route Analysis`
       - Forward and Return Paths should both have a `Connected` status.

+Several other routes can be validated, try them out!